 - Vocational Rehabilitation, 100 % paid for by the employer, if the injury prevents the employee from returning to work.
 Vocational rehabilitation trains the employee to return to work equivalent to their previous employment.

 Contact our experienced attorneys today for help with qualifying for workers' compensation benefits.
-We offer evening and weekend appointments as well as five locations including Lombard, Bloomingdale, St. Charles, Joliet and Chicago.
+We offer evening and weekend appointments as well as five locations including Lombard, Bloomingdale, St. Charles, Naperville and Chicago.